Meowmixforme/OnlineRetailer.Staff/README.md

 # OnlineRetailer.Staff

-A frontend service for staff management within the OnlineRetailer system, developed as part of a university DevOps module.
+A frontend service for staff management within the OnlineRetailer system, developed as part of my university DevOps module.

 ## Overview